curiousest/curiousest.github.io/_posts/2019-06-18-time-management-calendar-fully-booked.md

 ## What

 The main objective is to influence my default behaviour in my personal time.
+The hypotheses of this time management strategy are:
+- Your can plan default activities that are "better" than what you would normally do, and this behaviour change is worth some investment
-The hypothesis of this time management strategy is: if you book plans in your calendar for doing something, you're likely to do the planned activity during that timeslot.
+- If you book plans in your calendar for doing something, you're likely to do the planned activity during that timeslot

 ### Execution